jackalstomper/Prime-RAM-Watch-CT/README.md

 # What you'll need

-	* The Lua scripts in this repository.
+	* The Lua files in this repository.
 Download the ZIP, and extract it somewhere on your computer.

 	* Cheat Engine https://www.cheatengine.org/downloads.php
 	  These scripts have mainly been tested with Cheat Engine 6.8.3 (64-bit version).